 Keep reading to know more about product management in the automotive industry.

-In the automobile companies, there is less freedom for innovation given to product managers.
-Usually, a top-down hierarchical approach is adopted for decision making and other processes.
+In automobile companies, there is less freedom for innovation given to product managers.
+Usually, a top-down hierarchical approach is adopted for decision-making and other processes.

 The competition faced in the automobile industry is quite fierce.
 Product Managers here need to strengthen the relationship with customers to increase the customer satisfaction level, thus solidifying the market shares.
 With the latest technologies and disruptions in the automotive industry, product managers ensure that the entire team is ready to adopt smart product features as a result of innovation.
 This enables the company to thrive in the fast-growing and evolving automotive market.